ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## Buffering Incoming Streams and Datagrams

-In WebTransport over HTTP/3, the client MAY send its SETTINGS frame, a WebTransport CONNECT request, a WebTransport data stream and a WebTransport datagram all within a single flight.
+In WebTransport over HTTP/3, the client MAY send its SETTINGS frame, as well as multiple WebTransport CONNECT requests, WebTransport data streams and WebTransport datagrams, all within a single flight.
 As those can arrive out of order, a WebTransport server could be put into a situation where it has a stream or a datagram without a corrseponding session.
 Similarly, a client may receive a server-initiated stream or a datagram before receiving the CONNECT response headers from the server.

 To handle this case, WebTransport endpoints SHOULD buffer streams and datagrams until those can be associated with an established session.
 To avoid resource